zowe/docs-site/docs/user-guide/ze-create-zowe-explorer-cics-ext-profiles.md

 ### Deleting Zowe V1 profiles

-1. Right-click a chosen profile.
+1. Right-click the Zowe V1 profile you want to delete to open the menu actions.

 2. Select **Delete Profile** and click the **Yes** button when prompted to confirm the action of permanently deleting the profile.
 The functionality deletes the CICS profile from the persistent storage directory `~/.zowe/profiles/cics`.